OloruntobAjayi/CLASS_EXERCISE/README.md

 The analysis had demonstrated a range of essential data analysis skills, such as:
 - Data extraction
 - Manipulation, and Visualization
-### It had also showcased the application of statistical measures and conditional logic to make data-driven decisions.
+- Statistical measures and conditional logic to make data-driven decisions.

 ## Visualization